Practice Notes

 4. Id.

-While there is a recognition by policy makers of the need to review and reform our acquisitions process, we
+Industrial Base”).
+While there is a recognition by policy makers of the need to review and reform our

-(1 Oct.
+at x (1 Oct.
 2022).
-Field Manual 3-0 establishes multi-domain operations as the Army’s operational concept and
+Field Manual 3-0 establishes multi-domain operations as the Army’s operational

-provides that the Army’s purpose in this environment is to employ capabilities to create “relative
+concept and provides that the Army’s purpose in this environment is to employ capabilities to create

-advantages that achieve objectives, defeat enemy forces, and consolidate gains on behalf of joint force
+“relative advantages that achieve objectives, defeat enemy forces, and consolidate gains on behalf of

--DOMAIN TRANSFORMATION: READY TO WIN IN COMPETITION AND CONFLICT(16 MAR.
-2021); see also ANDREW
+MULTI-DOMAIN TRANSFORMATION: READY TO WIN IN COMPETITION AND CONFLICT(16 MAR.
+2021); see also

 8. U.S. Central Command created Innovation Oasis, a